 The programme has been devised by experts from different fields of veterinary nursing and the wider veterinary industry.

 This means that the planning and delivery of courses remains current, relevant and valuable to you, especially when it comes to furthering your career.

-Through our online learning platform, you will experience a range of learning and teaching approaches including lectures, seminars, tutorials, work-based learning and project work.
+Through our online learning platform, you will experience a range of learning and teaching approaches including lectures, tutorials, group work and independent project work.

 You will also have the flexibility to tailor the subject of many of your assessments and final Dissertation to disciplines or specialisms that are relevant and of interest to you.